photos of home educating children learning in groups situations

 This process is variously known as 'registration', 'dispensation', and 'obtaining exemption'.
 Applications are assessed by an officer of the educational authority, a process that usually takes less than a month and includes at least one interview.
 Interviews can be conducted other than in the family home if desired.

 Homeschooling families work together for form supportive networks, catering to the educational and social needs of their members.
 Informal and formal networks exist in both metropolitan and country areas.
 It is advisable to contact a local network and find out about the current requirements in your area before you complete your application.
-The Home Education Association maintains a list of contacts for each state, including state and regional homeschooling organisations, groups and newsletters.
-A list of websites and blogs produced and maintained by Australian homeschoolers can be found on the Australian Home Education Directory website.
+The Educating Parent Support Groups Resource Directory maintains a list of contacts for each state, including state and regional homeschooling organisations, groups and newsletters.

 At all times read all paper work very carefully, and never sign anything with which you are not entirely happy.
 Where possible state your case in your own writing, using your own words, rather than simply signing forms presented to you.
 Be careful not to sign away present or future rights to resources, assistance or help for your children as homeschooling students.